 In relation to the Sengoku period, bushō refers to hereditary rulers of clans known as sengoku daimyō who commanded bushi (family members serving in military roles) and ashigaru (local peasants and townspeople conscripted to serve as foot soldiers) as well as their retainers who served on behalf of their rulers in exchange for stipends and protection.
 Bushō were the central characters in the drama that unfolded during the Sengoku and Azuchi-Momoyama periods.

-This index includes notable bushō (with surnames starting from A to I) from the Sengoku and Azuchi-Momoyama periods associated with clans across Japan.
+This index includes notable bushō (with surnames starting with A) from the Sengoku and Azuchi-Momoyama periods associated with clans across Japan.
 Refer to the tabs for daimyō, shugo daimyō or sengoku daimyō for individuals who rose to higher ranks.